parflow/parflow/docs/user_manual/source/pfsystem.rst

 Harvey Flow Example
 ~~~~~~~~~~~~~~~~~~~

-This tutorial matches the ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
+This tutorial matches the ``harvey_flow.tcl`` file found in
-``harvey_flow.tcl file found in the ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 /test directory.
-This example is directly from .
-This example demonstrates how to set up and run a fully saturated flow problem with heterogeneous hydraulic conductivity using the turning bands approach .
-Given statistical parameters describing the geology of your site, this script can be easily modified to make as many realizations of the subsurface as you like, each different and yet having the same statistical parameters, useful for a Monte Carlo simulation.
-This example is the basis for several fully-saturated ParFlow applications .``
+the ``/test`` directory.
+This example is directly from [].
+This example demonstrates how to set up and run a fully saturated
+flow problem with heterogeneous hydraulic conductivity using the
+turning bands approach [].
+Given statistical parameters describing
+the geology of your site, this script can be easily modified to
+make as many realizations of the subsurface as you like, each
+different and yet having the same statistical parameters, useful
+for a Monte Carlo simulation.
+This example is the basis for several
+fully-saturated ParFlow applications .

-When the script runs, it creates a new directory named ‘#=12 ‘$=12 ‘%=12
+When the script runs, it creates a new directory named ``/flow`` right
-‘&=12 ‘_=12 ‘=̃12 ‘=̂12
-``/flow right in the directory where the tcl script is stored.
-ParFlow then puts all its output in ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 /flow.
-Of course, you can change the name and location of this output directory by modifying the tcl script that runs ParFlow.``
+in the directory where the tcl script is stored.
+ParFlow then puts all
+its output in ``/flow``.
+Of course, you can change the name and location
+of this output directory by modifying the tcl script that runs ParFlow.

 Now for the tcl script: